Columbia University School of Nursing: History

+In 1937, the nursing school formally became affiliated with Columbia University.
+The first Bachelor of Science degrees were awarded to students in 1940.

 In 1955, the School of Nursing was the first U.S. nursing school to establish a graduate university-based midwifery program.
-In 1956, the School of Nursing became the first in the country to award a master's degree in a clinical nursing specialty.
+According to a peer-reviewed historical timeline of U.S. nurse-midwifery reports that the school also introduced a nurse-midwifery clinical service in 1954.
+Both the clinical service and the 1955 education program were led by Mary Crawford, a graduate of the Maternity Center Association (MCA).In 1956, the School of Nursing became the first in the country to award a master's degree in a clinical nursing specialty.
 The emphasis on clinical scholarship is considered appropriate due to collaboration of the School of Nursing with other professional schools at Columbia.
 In 1984, the school's new home became the Georgian Building.
 In 2017, the nursing school moved into a new 68,000-square-foot building designed by the architectural firms of FXFOWLE in New York and CO Architects in Los Angeles.
 The School of Nursing shares the Columbia University Medical Center campus with the School of Public Health, the School of Dental and Oral Surgery, and the College of Physicians and Surgeons.
 The school has clinical partnerships at over 200 clinical practice sites throughout New York City.
 The School of Nursing also has affiliations with three major medical centers: New York-Presbyterian, Mount Sinai Hospital, and Mount Sinai Morningside.